-Terminal degree: the highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).

-11 Full-Time Part-Time Total 11 a) Total number of instructional faculty 521 193 714 I1 b) Total number who are members of minority groups 58 14 72 I1 c) Total number who are women 249 126 375 I1 d) Total number who are men 272 67 339 I1 e) Total number who are nonresident aliens (international) 37 0 37 f) Total number with doctorate, or other terminal degree 11 371 28 398 g) Total number whose highest degree is a master's but not a terminal I1 master's 143 143 286 I1 h) Total number whose highest degree is a bachelor's 7 22 29 i) Total number whose highest degree is unknown or other (Note: I1 " Items f , g , h , and i must sum up to item a .)
-0 0 0 i) Total number in stand-alone graduate/ professional programs in I1 1) which faculty teach virtually only graduate-level students 0 0 0
+I-1.
+Full-Time Part-Time Total Α Total number of instructional faculty 444 171 615 В Total number who are members of minority groups 64 13 77 С Total number who are women 219 112 331 D Total number who are men 225 59 284 Е Total number who are nonresident aliens (international) 31 1 32 F Total number with doctorate, or other terminal degree 327 39 366

+G Total number whose highest degree is a master's but not a terminal master's 108 114 222 Н Total number whose highest degree is a bachelor's 9 18 27 I Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)
+0 0 0 J Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students 0 0 0

-I2 Student to Faculty Ratio
+I-2.
+Student to Faculty Ratio

-Report the Fall 2016 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
-In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
-Do not count undergraduate or graduate student teaching assistants as faculty.
+Report the Fall 2020 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level students.

+• Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2016 Student to Faculty ratio 19 to 1 (based on 11126 students and 585 faculty).
+Fall 2020 Student to Faculty ratio 16 to 1 (based on 9959 students and 615 faculty).

-13 Undergraduate Class Size
+I-3.
+Undergraduate Class Size

-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2016 term.
+In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2020 term.